gowthamdakshnamoorthy/PARA-Lab-Works/README.md

 <img src='imgs/Screenshot 2022-09-05 220936.png'  width=500>

 The arduino program written for these drivers are quite primitive where the fucntions of the drivers were activated using simple HIGH and LOW signals from Arduino microcontroller.
+By combining all the drivers and hardware elements together, it was possible to attain a sequential control of the robot.
+But there was a necessity to upgrade the existing controller.
+So the Arduino Mega 2560 was replaced with [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) Single Board Computer.